lbuk/NewsStat/README.md

 # NewsStat

 ## What is it?
-NewsStat is a small R package that allows you to extract text containing statistics from online news.
+NewsStat is a set of functions that allow you to extract text containing statistics from online news.
 Simply enter a URL and NewsStat will return sentences containing key stats including, but not limited to: percentages, use of data and references to outliers.
 It can also be used to extract stats from non-news sites such as websites and blogs.
 NewsStat is a work in progress - feel free to contribute, build on it and let me know if there are any issues.

 ## Install
-To install NewsStat, use the code provided below.
+To use NewsStat, run the code provided below.
 Note: NewsStat requires an R version >= 3.2.3 so you may need to [update your version](http://bioinfo.umassmed.edu/bootstrappers/bootstrappers-courses/courses/rCourse/Additional_Resources/Updating_R.html) of R or R Studio.

 ```
 install.packages("devtools")
 library("devtools")

-devtools::install_github("lbuk/NewsStat")
-library(NewsStat)
 ```
-Alternatively, if there are any issues then running these two lines of code will do the trick once you've installed devtools:

 ```
 devtools::source_url('https://raw.githubusercontent.com/lbuk/NewsStat_Test_Functions/master/R/NewsStat_function.R')
 devtools::source_url('https://raw.githubusercontent.com/lbuk/NewsStat_Test_Functions/master/R/MoreNewsStat_function.R')
 ```

 ## How do I use it?
 Install using the code above and copy your URL.
-Here are a few example usages:
+Here are a few example uses:
 ```
 NewsStat("http://www.bbc.co.uk/news/uk-37345436")
 ```